Reusing Previous Computations

 self.recurse(self.node)

 The new_line and recurse methods, and the helpers they call like word, input, iframe, image, and add_inline_child, handle line wrapping: they check widths, create new lines, and so on.
-We’d like to skip all that if the children field isn’t dirty, but this will be a bit more challenging that for block layout mode: lots of different fields are read during line wrapping, and the children field depends on all of them.
+We’d like to skip all that if the children field isn’t dirty, but this will be a bit more challenging than for block layout mode: lots of different fields are read during line wrapping, and the children field depends on all of them.

 Converting all of those fields into ProtectedFields will be a challenging project.
 We’ll take it bit by bit, starting with zoom, which almost every method reads.